I will be exhibiting at the Gay Street Gallery in Little Washington, VA, October 20 – January 14. Please visit if you have the chance.

 This is an apple grown by a friend up on Afton Mountain, from a grafted seedling he got from his father-in-law Nick Miller from Ohio.
 The mounted block weighed 224# , finished piece still a bit heavy at 7#.
 Four butterflies hold it together due to the crack running all the way across the bottom.

 Many thanks to all who came out and made the 2023 Artisans Studio Tour such a success.
-All us artisans appreciate and depend on your support so much.
+We artisans appreciate and depend on your support so much.

 The Artisans Studio Tour